ahmedtarek91/SPI-Slave-with-Single-Port-RAM/README.md

-# SPI Slave with single port RAM - UVM Verification Project
+# SPI Slave with Single Port RAM: Design and Verification

 This repository contains the RTL design and a complete UVM verification environment for the SPI SLave, SPI Ram and SPI Wrapper.